Diocese of Pensacola–Tallahassee: Statistics

-As of 2024, the Diocese of Pensacola-Tallahassee served 71,445 Catholics on 14,000 mi^{2} in 52 parishes and 3 missions with 67 priests (53 diocesan, 14 religious), 64 deacons, 22 lay religious (8 brothers, 15 sisters), and 19 seminarians.
+As of 2026, the Diocese of Pensacola-Tallahassee served approximately 71,000 Catholics on 14,000 mi^{2} in 53 parishes and 18 missions.
+The diocese has 70 priests (60 diocesan and 10 religious), along with 61 permanent deacons, 14 sisters and 17 seminarians.

 History

-Background
+1500 to 1800

+The first Catholic presence in the Florida Panhandle was that of five Dominican priests who celebrated a mass in the area that later became Pensacola.

-By 1606, Florida was under the jurisdiction of the Archdiocese of Havana in Cuba.
-By the early 1700's, the Spanish Franciscans had established a network of 40 missions in Northern and Central Florida, with 70 priests ministering to over 25,000 Native American converts.
+By 1606, Florida was part of the Spanish Colony of New Spain.
+The few Catholics there were under the jurisdiction of the Archdiocese of Havana in Cuba.
+By the early 1700s, the Spanish Franciscans had established a network of 40 missions in Northern and Central Florida, with 70 priests ministering to over 25,000 Native American converts.
 However, raids by British settlers and their Creek Native American allies from the Carolinas eventually shut down the missions.
 Part of the reason for the raids was that the Spanish colonists gave refuge to enslaved people who had escaped the Carolinas.
 A number of Timucuan Catholic converts in Northern Florida were slaughtered during these incursions.

 After the end of the French and Indian War in 1763, Spain ceded all of Florida to Great Britain for the return of Cuba.
 Given the antagonism of Protestant Great Britain to Catholicism, the majority of the Catholic population in Florida fled to Cuba.
-After the American Revolution, Spain regained control of Florida in 1784.
+The American Revolution ended in 1783, and Spain regained control of Florida from Great Britain the next year.
+Spanish priests founded St. Michael the Archangel Parish, the first parish in the region, in 1781 in Pensacola.

 In 1793, the Vatican changed the jurisdiction for Florida Catholics from Havana to the Apostolic Vicariate of Louisiana and the Two Floridas, based in New Orleans.

+1800 to 1900

 In the Adams–Onís Treaty of 1819, Spain ceded all of Florida to the United States, which established the Florida Territory in 1821.
 In 1825, Pope Leo XII erected the Vicariate of Alabama and Florida, which included all of Florida, based in Mobile, Alabama.
-Four years later, Pope Pius VIII in 1829 erected the Diocese of Mobile, giving it jurisdiction over the Florida Panhandle west of the Apalachicola River.
+Four years later, Pope Pius VIII erected the Diocese of Mobile in 1829, giving it jurisdiction over the Florida Panhandle west of the Apalachicola River.

-St. Michael the Archangel Parish was established in 1781 in Pensacola.
 The first Catholic church in Tallahassee, Blessed Sacrament, was finished in 1845.

+1900 to 1980

+In 1915, St. Mary's Church was erected at Camp Walton (renamed in 1941 as Ft.
+Walton Beach).
 In 1968, the Florida portion of the Diocese of Mobile was transferred into the Diocese of St. Augustine, which included the rest of Florida.

-Establishment and early history
+St. Bernadette's, the parish in Panama City Beach, was established as a mission church in 1956.

 Pope Paul VI erected the Diocese of Pensacola–Tallahassee in 1975 with territories split off from the Diocese of St. Augustine.
-The pope named Auxiliary Bishop René Gracida of the Archdiocese of Miami as the first bishop of Pensacola-Tallahassee.
+The pope named Auxiliary Bishop René Gracida of the Archdiocese of Miami as the first bishop of Pensacola-Tallahassee.The parish in Destin, Corpus Christi, was established in 1977.